php-tmdb/api/README.md

 require_once dirname(__DIR__).'/vendor/autoload.php';
 ```

-To use the examples provided, copy the `apikey.php.dist` to `apikey.php` and change the settings.
+To use the examples provided, copy the `examples/apikey.php.dist` to `examples/apikey.php` and change the settings.

 ### New to PSR standards or composer?